AnuragP170/cve_project/README.md

 # The CVE Project

-This web app renders cve entries from an SQL database directly into web app.
+This DJANGO web app renders cve entries from an SQL database directly into web app.

 SQL database contains all CVE entries compiled from:  NVD, CVE Details, MITRE CVE, CIRCL + SENTNL